Short and Caught: The ASX stocks investors are shorting right now

 The most shorted ASX small cap right now is retailer Myer (ASX:MYR).
 The company is gradually opening its stores after closing them for six weeks during the COVID-19 pandemic.

-Despite oil prices staging a recovery in recent days, energy stocks remain heavily shorted, led by Senex Energy (ASX:SXY) with $55.8m in short interest against it.
+Despite oil prices staging a recovery in recent days, energy stocks remain heavily shorted, led by Senex Energy (ASX:SXY) with 55.8m in shares shorted.

-Radio station operator Southern Cross Media (ASX:SXL) saw a significant increase in the amount of short interest against it, which jumped 61 per cent to $48.2m.
+Radio station operator Southern Cross Media (ASX:SXL) saw a significant increase in the amount of shorted shares, which jumped 61 per cent to 48.2m.

 In the last 12 months the stock has shrunk 82 per cent, bearing the brunt of COVID-19 and the resulting falling advertising revenues.

-Buy now, pay later stock FlexiGroup (ASX:FXL) saw a tripling in its short interest to $8.5m.
+Buy now, pay later stock FlexiGroup (ASX:FXL) saw a tripling in its short interest to 8.5 million shares.